MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/healthcare/patients-app.md

 1. Patient = \<patient id>

-\* We don't have a sample Fiddler trace for Coverage, as it's not available on any open sandbox.
+\* We don't have a sample for Coverage, as it's not available on any open sandbox.
 However, it should work in a way that's similar to the other resources.

 ## Performance and Reliability